Whalley Abbey: Abbey ruins and grounds

 Only the foundations of the church remain.
 The remains of the former monastic buildings are more extensive.
 The west range, which was the lay brothers' dormitory, consists of two storeys, and is roofed.
 This is currently used as a Roman Catholic church hall.
 To the south of the cloister, part of the walls of the former kitchen and refectory remain.
 The east range is more complete and includes parts of the walls of the former monks' day room, parlour and vestry.

 Other related buildings

 The North West Gateway is separately listed Grade I. It is built in sandstone rubble, is in two storeys and is roofless.
 It is also a Scheduled Ancient Monument.
 The lodge at the entrance to the abbey grounds is listed Grade II.
 It dates probably from the late 18th century, and is built in ashlar sandstone with a stone slate roof.
 Also listed Grade II are a pair of gatepiers at the entrance to the grounds.

-Anti social behaviour
+Recent events

 In August 2021 there was criminal damage to ancient ruins at the Abbey and drug taking, as well as shouting, swearing and screaming until the early hours, with 150 youths caught breaking laws.
 Underage drinking and harassment of the Reverend and his wife was reported as well as assaults on security staff, and on police officers.
-Neighbouring houses were pelted with stones..
+Neighbouring houses were pelted with stones.